blazium-engine/blazium-docs/tutorials/shaders/shader_reference/canvas_item_shader.rst

 CanvasItem shaders
 ==================

-CanvasItem shaders are used to draw all 2D elements in Godot.
+CanvasItem shaders are used to draw all 2D elements in Blazium.
 These include all nodes that inherit from CanvasItems, and all GUI elements.

 CanvasItem shaders contain fewer built-in variables and functionality than